coderifous/jquery-localize/README.markdown

 Basic Usage
 -----------

-1. Use the "rel" attribute on tags whose content you want to be translated
+Step 1.
+Use the "rel" attribute on tags whose content you want to be translated
 --------------------------------------------------------------------------

 Somewhere in your html:

     <h1 rel="localize[greeting]"> Hello! </h1>

-h3.
-2. Provide a JSON language file that has translations:
+Step 2.
+Provide a JSON language file that has translations:
 ----------------------------------------------------------

 example-fr.json: